charliecalvert/CloudNotes/Prog270/Week09.md

 created in class.
 Include text that describes each of the images.

-Include your bitmaps of working in Android Memo in this project and check it in.
+Include your bitmaps of working in our Android Asus Memo Device  in this project and check it in.
 I want you to link to your files stored in Google Drive directly.
 If you create a public folder in Google Drive, then you can put your images there and reference them in your HTML.

 Here is a sample URL: